PHPMailer/PHPMailer/README.md

 PHPMailer is available via [Composer/Packagist](https://packagist.org/packages/phpmailer/phpmailer).
 Alternatively, just copy the contents of the PHPMailer folder into somewhere that's in your PHP `include_path` setting.
 If you don't speak git or just want a tarball, click the 'zip' button at the top of the page in GitHub.

 PHPMailer provides an SPL-compatible autoloader, and that is the preferred way of loading the library - just `require '/path/to/PHPMailerAutoload.php';` and everything should work.
 The autoloader does not throw errors if it can't find classes so it prepends itself to the SPL list, allowing your own (or your framework's) autoloader to catch errors.
 SPL autoloading was introduced in PHP 5.1.0, so if you are using a version older than that you will need to require/include each class manually.
-PHPMailer does *not* declare a namespace, as namespaces were only introduced in PHP 5.3.
+PHPMailer does *not* declare a namespace because namespaces were only introduced in PHP 5.3.

+### Minimal installation

+While installing the entire package manually or with composer is simple, convenient and reliable, you may want to include only vital files in your project.
+At the very least you will need [class.phpmailer.php](class.phpmailer.php).
+If you're using SMTP, you'll need [class.smtp.php](class.smtp.php), similarly if you're using POP-before SMTP, you'll need [class.php3.php](class.php3.php). for all of these, we recommend you use [the autoloader](PHPMailerAutoload.php) too.
+You can skip the `language` folder if you're not showing errors to users and can make do with English-only errors.
+You may need the additional classes in the `extras` folder if you are using those features, including NTLM authentication, advanced HTML-to-text conversion and ics generation.

 ## A Simple Example